doguilmak/Cityscapes-ControlNet-SD15/README.md

   The loss function is defined as the expected squared difference between the predicted noise $\epsilon_\theta$ and the actual noise $\epsilon$ at each time step $t$, conditioned on the input image $x_t$, segmentation map $c$, and any additional context $y$.
 The only parameters optimized during training are those of the ControlNet, denoted as $\theta$.

 -   **Checkpoints**: Saved every 5 epochs to `output/checkpoints/`, and exported as `full_pipeline/` at completion.

+### 📄 **Usage Guide**:
+To quickly get started with the model and see how it works in action, refer to the [**`Usage.ipynb`**](/usage/Usage.ipynb) notebook.
+This notebook provides an easy-to-follow walkthrough for using the trained model for segmentation-guided image generation.
+It covers everything from loading the model to performing inference and generating high-quality images based on input segmentation maps.
+You can easily run the notebook to see how the model performs and make adjustments as needed.

 <br>

 ### 2. Sampling & Inference